Find two closest points in a set of n points in a two-dimensional Cartesian plane.

 Weaknesses

-A brute force solutoin to a problem involving search for an element with a special property, usually among combinatorial objects such as permutations, combinations, or subsets of a set.
+A brute force solutoin to a problem involving search for an element with a special property, usually among combinatorial objects11.
+Mathematical structures constructed from finite sets according to specific rules. such as permutations, combinations, or subsets of a set.

 - Runs in realistic time only on very small instances.